 I first came to the Marksman back in 2016, dined upstairs and thought it was solid that review can be seen here.
-It feels like its got its feet firmly on the worn carpets that a good old boozer is synonymous for.
+It feels like its got its feet firmly on the worn carpets in the pub world that a good old boozer is synonymous for.
 It doesn’t pretend to be anything else.
 Downstairs where you can dine too, you’ll get dark wood panelling, local brews on tap with padded wooden chairs and stools for lingering.
 You’ll have to walk up some steep steps to get to the main dining area where things are rustic like a farm house dining room, it’s minimal simplicity is a blessing.
 They have a selection of things that once swam or once walked the land.
 But what I’ve come back for are the heavenly beef and barley buns with horse radish cream.
 More on them in a bit.

 So onto those beef and barley buns £5, they are a perfectly lacquered ball of squish accommodating slow reduced beef stew and chewy barley.
 Break into it and you get a puff of steam and an intense beefiness.
 The horse radish cream has the consistency to be quenelle’d on the side with more of the stuff grated on top.
 It has the nostril singeing qualities that make good friends with beef and my fat mouth.
 They’re so simple but so rewarding to eat, I can’t get enough of them and ordered two this time around.